-The plants, built under the management of "RT-Invest" (a subsidiary of "Rostec"), use waste-to-energy technology.
+The plants, built under the management of RT-Invest (a subsidiary of Rostec), use waste-to-energy technology.
 This not only reduces the amount of waste disposed of, but also generates electricity.
 The first plant, launched in December 2024, has already produced 100 million kWh of "green" energy and processed 200 thousand tons of waste.

-However, the project faced difficulties: the pandemic, sanctions pressure and rising credit costs slowed down construction.
+However, the project implementation faced difficulties: the pandemic, sanctions pressure and rising credit costs slowed down construction.
 The second plant is 92% ready, and its commissioning is scheduled for 2026.
 The remaining three facilities have been postponed until more favorable financial conditions appear.

-Chemezov stressed that "Rostec" did not use budget funds, relying on loans, private investments and its own resources.
+Chemezov stressed that Rostec did not use budget funds, relying on loans, private investments and its own resources.
 Now the corporation is negotiating with banks for concessional lending.
 Initially, the total investment was estimated at 200 billion rubles, including infrastructure for waste sorting.

-Read more on the topic:
+Read also materials on the topic:

 Russian enterprises will receive state support to create competitive products